 A Field Guide to Cultural Heritage

 Dutch foundation Stichting Probos has undertaken significant research about the cultural heritage of forests.
 In 2005, the organization published a book about the history and management of cultural heritage in Dutch forests.
-Now, building on this work, Stichting Probos has developed a practical field guide to cultural heritage for forest managers.
+Building on this work, Stichting Probos developed a practical field guide to cultural heritage for forest managers.

-This 2012 guide, Cultural heritage in sustainable forest management - The Dutch perspective, is the outcome of more than six years of research and practical experience on the topic.
+This 2012 guide, Cultural heritage in sustainable forest management - The Dutch perspective, was the outcome of more than six years of research and practical experience on the topic.

 It is intended to transfer the enthusiasm, passion and knowledge developed over the last decade in the Netherlands, to forest managers and forest owners in other countries.
 The guide was published by Stichting Probos with financial support from the 2011 PEFC Collaboration Fund and the Province of Gelderland (the Netherlands).